browserengineering/book/book/browsersandweb.md

 [^style-calculation]: For example, when exactly the browser compute which CSS styles apply to which HTML element, for example after a web page changes those styles?
-The change is visible to all subsequence API calls, so in that sense it applies "immediately".
+The change is visible to all subsequent API calls, so in that sense it applies "immediately".
 But it is better for the browser to delay style re-calculation, avoiding redundant work if styles change twice in quick succession.
 Maximally exploiting the opportunities afforded by declarative